ggsavin/voting-games/README.md

 - [ ] Revenge Villager (votes for up to x people who voted for them)
 - [ ] Punishing Villager (votes for people with the most dissaprovals)
 - [ ] Forgiving Villager (puts another villager neutral if that villager made them neutral or positive after voting for them)

+- Do we care about rounds being in the observation to users?